jxmejia/trivia/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `npm run prettier`

-Runs [ESLint](https://eslint.org/) and [Prettier](https://prettier.io/) tools for identifying and reporting linting errors found in code.
-Note that Prettier has been loaded as an ESlint plugin.

-Use `npm run prettier:fix` for automated fix on linting errors.

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**